Hartwig Fischer

 Hartwig Fischer (born 14 December 1962) is a German art historian and museum director.
-Since April 2016, he has been director of the British Museum, the first non-British head of the museum since 1866.
+From April 2016 until his resignation in August 2023 following a theft scandal, he was the director of the British Museum, the first non-British head of the museum since 1866.
 From 2012 to 2016, he was director of the Dresden State Art Collections (Staatliche Kunstsammlungen Dresden).

 Early life and education

 Fischer was born on 14 December 1962 in Hamburg, West Germany.
 His father came from Mecklenburg.
 As a child, Fischer glimpsed art galleries while visiting relatives farther to the south, in Dresden in then-separate East Germany.
 He undertook postgraduate research on Hermann Prell, for which he received a doctorate degree from the University of Bonn (Universität Bonn) in 1994.
-He is fluent in German, French, Italian and English.
+He is a German native speaker and fluent in English, French and Italian.

 Career

 Fischer began his career at the Kunstmuseum Basel, an art museum in Basel, Switzerland.
 There, between 2001 and 2006, he was curator of 19th-century and modern art.
 He became director of the Museum Folkwang in Essen in 2006 where he presided over a period of expansion.
 In December 2011, he was appointed director of the Dresden State Art Collections (Staatliche Kunstsammlungen Dresden).
 Subsequently, he succeeded Martin Roth, after Roth left to take charge at the Victoria and Albert Museum in London.